acarrico/wayland-protocol/README.md

 `$ build`

-This (re)builds the 'generated' tree.
+This (re)builds the wayland-0/generated modules.

+`$ raco pkg install`

+Locally install the package (should only need to do that once).

 `$ weston-pixman`